Three Years of War in Ukraine

 While the challenges they face are tremendous, our students, teachers and their families continue to show courage and resilience.
 This is in large part due to your unwavering commitment.

-As we move into year three of the crisis, we still need your generous support to meet the ongoing, urgent needs of our ORT family in Ukraine.
+As we move into year four of the crisis, we still need your generous support to meet the ongoing, urgent needs of our ORT family in Ukraine.
 This includes the capital needs of our schools, financial assistance, mental health resources, continued education, and reserve funds for other emergency needs.

 The Current Situation